 After leaving college I joined a small professional quantity surveying practice and undertook a part-time degree in quantity surveying.
 I worked there from 1997 until I moved to Mace in 2007.

 - How has your career progressed since joining Mace?

-I joined as a senior cost consultant and over the past ten years have progressed to associate director, project director, operations director and executive director sitting on the cost consultancy board.
+I joined as a senior cost consultant and over the past thirteen years I have progressed to associate director, project director, operations director and executive director sitting on the cost consultancy board.

 - What do you enjoy most about working at Mace?